mo8047/TryHackMe-Room-Reports/Cyber Security 101/Networking/Nmap: The Basics #29/Notes.md

 For example **'nmap -sL 192.168.0.1/24'** will list the 256 targets that will be scanned.
 This option helps confirm the targets before running the actual scan.

-Task:What is the last IP address that will be scanned when your scan target is 192.168.0.1/27?
+# Question:What is the last IP address that will be scanned when your scan target is 192.168.0.1/27?

 To find this command, I used the -sL to list the IP addresses and took out the last IP address as the answer.